ucsd-cse130/05-classes/README.md

 property failed, by running the test on the failing input that QuickCheck has automatically found for us!

-Lets run the property on the _failing input_.
+Let's run the property on the _failing input_.
 How?
 Well the property is just a function

 ```haskell